jaiwal-keshav/Omkar_Vidayala/README.md

 *Contact:*

-For any questions or feedback regarding the Omkar Vidyalay website, please contact the school administration using the contact information provided on the website.
+For any questions or feedback regarding the Omkar Vidyalay website, please contact jaiwalkeshav12@gmail.com